CharlesCoqueret/ghost-design-system/README.md

 ## Usage

-1. In the root directory of you project, ensure you have a .npmrc file with your valid fontawesome license (you can skip this step if it is configured for your session)
+1. In the root directory of your project, ensure you have a .npmrc file with your valid fontawesome license (you can skip this step if it is configured for your session)
 2. Run the command:

 ```